 - 25% of the amount withheld from the employee.14

-Employers must pay these fines to the State of California.15 But, employees can try to recover 25% of the amount of the fine by brining a claim under the Private Attorneys General Act.
-These are known as PAGA claims are civil lawsuits filed against the employer.
+Employers must pay these waiting time penalty fines to the State of California.15 Though employees can try to recover 25% of the amount of the fine by bringing a civil claim under the Private Attorneys General Act (PAGA).

 The federal government applies certain federal laws in the United States that pertain to pay schedule requirements.
 The main law is the Fair Labor Standards Act (FLSA), which is largely enforced by the U.S. Department of Labor (DOL).